A demo app visualizing a public rideshare dataset of ~900K trips in the city of Austin, TX from May 2016 to Feb 2017.

 Vega-lite is used for the two line plots using precalculated timeseries.
 I’ve been using Vega-lite a lot recently and have been enjoying how quick it is to use.

-The map is made with Leaflet with D3 handling the color scale for the heatmap tiles.
+The map is made with Leaflet with D3 handling the color scale for the choropleth tiles.

 The scale is log min-max in order to maximize the color differentiation.
 Otherwise, the entire map would be purple except for a couple yellow spots in downtown and the airport.
 I chose the viridis colorscale since I’m keeping opacity constant across the tiles and the perceptual uniformity helps the eye spot patterns while not making any particular regions difficult to see.

 I built a single table Postgres database and hosted it on AWS RDS.
-It fits within RDS’s free tier.
-The database is accesable via a simple web API built with Flask.
+The database is accessible via a simple web API built with Flask.

 I initially tried to fit the dataset into the memory of my Heroku dyno to save money and simplify the deployment, but it didn’t quite fit.
 I did learn that the Parquet format is really fast to load into memory, so I might start using it on future projects.